mskorsur/NodeStartProject/README.md

  UPDATE #2 MAJOR REVAMP!!
  Let's break it down step by step:
  1)Implemented sessions.
-It is important to note that middleware needs to be placed directly in the "main" app file so that each subsequent request from that user/IP address can be properly handled in one of the matched routes.
+It is important to note that middleware needs to be placed directly in the "main" app file so that each subsequent request from that user/IP address can be properly handled (recognized as a part of a session) in one of the matched routes.
  I made a mistake by putting it only into /login route, so even when a user logged in, the app didn't remember that state.
  However, session info isn't stored(session is initialized, but empty) until a user successfully logs in.
 An existing connection with the Mongo database is used to provide storage for the session information.
 This means that cookie, which is